Uttar Pradesh Assembly elections: Voting in phase 1 begins, 623 candidates in fray

 The first phase of the election covers 58 Assembly seats in 11 districts of western Uttar Pradesh.
 The districts where the election will take place are Muzaffarnagar, Meerut, Baghpat, Ghaziabad, Shamli, Hapur, Gautam Buddh Nagar, Bulandshahr, Aligarh, Agra and Mathura.

+Prime Minister Narendra Modi urged voters “to participate enthusiastically in this holy festival of democracy” as the Assembly polls began.
+Chief Minister Adityanath, meanwhile, told the voters that it “would not take much time for Uttar Pradesh to become Kashmir, Kerala and Bengal” if they make a mistake.

-A total of 623 candidates are in the fray and more than 2.28 crore voters will decide their fate, election officials told PTI.
+A total of 623 candidates are in the fray in the first phase and more than 2.28 crore voters will decide their fate, election officials told PTI.

 The candidates include state ministers Shrikant Sharma, Sandeep Singh, Suresh Rana, Kapil Dev Agarwal, Atul Garg and Chowdhury Lakshmi Narain.
 Important candidates from the Samajwadi Party-Rashtriya Lok Dal alliance include Nahid Hasan from Kairana and Saurabh Swaroop from Muzaffarnagar.

-The region was the hotbed of the farmers’ protest in Uttar Pradesh against the three Central agriculture laws, which have now been repealed.
+The Jat-dominated belt of western Uttar Pradesh was the hotbed of the farmers’ protest against the three Central agriculture laws, which have now been repealed.
 The leaders of the farmers’ protest have urged people to vote out the Bharatiya Janata Party.

 Sugarcane farmers in the region have also expressed discontent over delayed payments of their dues and increasing electricity bills.